tweag/ciscospark-doorman/README.md

         heroku config:add PUBLIC_ADDRESS=https://my-doorman-bot.herokuapp.com

+5. Add a Redis addon.
+The `Heroku Redis` is a good one.

-5. Push to heroku
+6. Push to heroku

         git push heroku

-6. Add your bot to your space.
+7. Add your bot to your space.
 He'll tell you what to do from there.

 ## Development